Varso Tower awarded first WELL Core & Shell Precertification™ in Europedownload the press release

 Every building has to meet certain preconditions within each concept, including high air quality, for example by using low-emitting finishing materials, in order to provide an adequate air supply, and to properly monitor ventilation and air conditioning systems.
 WELL features also include an outdoor smoking ban within a close distance from the building, with a single designated outdoor smoking area.
 WELL Certified™ buildings also must ensure access to clean water, the quality of which must be regularly tested.
 Lighting guidelines help ensure beneficial access to natural and artificial light of proper intensity, colour and temperature, which adjusts to the human circadian rhythm.
 WELL Certification aims for spaces to be designed to provide supportive acoustics, including limiting exterior noise.
 Projects may also draw upon biophilic design, a method inspired from nature using greenery and natural materials.
 In terms of nutrition and fitness, WELL Certified buildings can meet certain performance requirements by providing healthy snack and beverage vending machine options, promoting sports and bicycle commuting.

-The project will also include two lower buildings designed by the Warsaw-based HRA Architects, combining office space with a ground floor covered walkway, lined with shops and restaurants.
-In addition to WELL, Varso is pursuing BREEAM certification requirements at the highest Outstanding level.
+The project will also include two lower buildings Varso 1 and Varso 2 designed by the Warsaw-based HRA Architects, combining office space with a ground floor covered walkway, lined with shops and restaurants.
+In addition to WELL, Varso Place is pursuing BREEAM certification requirements at the highest Outstanding level.